 - Remove the pan from the heat and allow the mixture cool for about 5 minutes.

 - Spoon the filling into the pie crust-lined pan.
 Top with the second crust, trim and seal the edges.
 Cut silts in several places to allow for steam to escape.
-Crust mayonnaise over the top crust and sprinkle with sesame seeds, if using.
+Brush mayonnaise over the top crust and sprinkle with sesame seeds, if using.

 - Bake on lower rack for 40 to 50 minutes or until the crust is dark golden brown (shield the edges if they’re browning too quickly).

 - Let pie stand for 5 minutes before serving.